Jim-JMCD/Test_Files_Create/README.md

 __DEFAULTS__
  * File contents are binary.
 Use -P or -D for creating compressable printable data
  * If all files same size then contents will also be identical.
 Use -r option to randomise file contents.
  * A time stamped output directory is created in users current directory.
+Alternatively use another directory with the -o option
  * Interactive mode, requires confirmation to proceed after providing user with a summary.
 See examples.

 __OPTIONS: Manditory__